cesarsotovalero/cesarsotovalero.github.io/_posts/2021-5-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

     alt="A slow snail crawling at Djurgården in Stockholm (he doesn't use LaTeX macros)" longdesc="#c13e1390" />
     <figcaption class="stroke">
-    &#169; A snail crawling in Djurgården, Stockholm
+    &#169; A slow snail crawling at Djurgården in Stockholm (he doesn't use LaTeX macros)
     </figcaption>
 </figure>